Cleber-Severo/Coffe-api-challenge/Readme.md

 # Coffee Challenge

 ## Introduction <br>
 ### Hello, thank you for taking a look on this project, it is a challenge with the idea of reading the API data and displaying the info with javascript.
+You can access by the [link](https://cleber-severo.github.io/Coffe-api-challenge/)

 ### The project has been made with HTML, CSS, JavaScript and Tailwind, having the best practices looking for perfomrmace, good styling and responsive design.